 The common misconception is that inaccurate estimates are a result of us not being good enough at predicting outcomes.
 However, our experience has been that poorly defined processes tend to also be a big contributor.
-If your agency doesn’t have well-defined processes, you’re trying to hit a moving target in your project estimation process.
+If your agency doesn’t have well-defined processes, you’re trying to hit a moving target in your process.
 Naturally, this adds to the difficulty of making that estimation process accurate.

 That’s why we’ve created a process called “The Agency Profitability Flywheel”.
-It’s designed to install feedback loops that connect the project estimation process to the delivery process.
+It’s designed to install feedback loops that connect the project estimating process to the delivery process.
 This helps take the learnings gained from measuring estimates vs actuals and use them to invest in high ROI process improvements.
 This flywheel will help you engineer accuracy into your operational model by making the model itself more predictable over time.

 In this guide, we’ll cover the 4 essential steps of this framework:

-- Defining Estimation Frameworks
+- Defining Estimation Techniques

 - Installing Quantitative Feedback Loops (Time & Cost Tracking)